cytomining/cytominer/README.md

 cytominer
 =========

-Typical morphological profiling datasets have millions of cells and hundreds of features per cells.
+Typical morphological profiling datasets have millions of cells and hundreds of features per cell.
 When working with this data, you must

 -   clean the data